OpenNMT/OpenNMT-py/README.md

 ### Breaking changes

-For now, the new data loading paradigm does not support Audio, Video and Image inputs.

-A few features are also dropped, at least for now:
+For now, the new data loading paradigm does not support a few features, at least for now:

 - audio, image and video inputs;
 - source word features.